Etihad Rail DB: Safety

 As of the first half of 2017, Etihad Rail DB had achieved its highest performance records against all international safety standards with no lost-time injuries.
 As railways are new to the region, a community safety campaign was undertaken in 2014 to educate the public on safety around rail tracks.

-Know-how transfer
+Knowledge transfer

 DB Rail Academy, the international training provider of DB Engineering&Consulting GmbH, developed training programs for knowledge transfer and vocational training.
 In May 2016, Etihad Rail and Etihad Rail DB co-signed an MoU with the Abu Dhabi Vocational Education & Training Institute (ADVETI) related to occupational training.
 Under the terms of this MoU, the stakeholders operate occupational training and share knowledge for Emirati students seeking qualifications in the UAE's rail industry, in line with the goals of the country's Emiratization policy.
-Moreover, Etihad Rail DB has also established a human resources excellence programme which is enabling UAE nationals to gain on-the-job experience.
+Moreover, Etihad Rail DB has also established a human resources excellence programme which enables UAE nationals to gain on-the-job experience.